mreguant/retail-competition-trends/README.md

 Description
 --------
 This repository replicates the results for the paper "Smart Meters and Retail Competition: Trends and Challenges".
 The code is written in Julia.
-The main file "main" runs all of the code to generate the data for the 3 figures and 2 tables in the paper.
+The file "main.bat" runs all of the code to generate the data for the 3 figures and 2 tables in the paper.

 Data Availability and Provenance Statements
 ----------------------------